 Material noncompliance with a rental lease provision could include having unauthorized pets or tenants living on the property, not keeping the unit habitable by having trash accumulate, being a nuisance to other tenants or by damaging the property.

-For month-to-month leases, a landlord can terminate the lease without having to give a reason and by giving the tenant 30-days to leave the property.
+For month-to-month leases, a landlord can terminate the lease without having to give a reason and by giving the tenant a 30-Day Notice which gives the tenant 30 days to leave the property.

 Service of Notice

 Any Kansas eviction notice must be properly served or the eviction suit may be dismissed.
 A tenant can be served personally on the tenant or on a resident who is at least 12 years old.
 If this is not possible, the landlord can post the notice to the unit’s door or by placing it in some other conspicuous place.
 The Kansas eviction process also allows notice to be sent by registered or certified mail.
 Any type of service must attested to with some courts requiring more proof such as a photo of the notice affixed to the door in case the tenant denies service.